Barefoot/Huarache Running Mechanics

 This slow-motion sequence shows Kenyan champion Moses Mosop’s stride with red highlights on foot contact points, emphasizing outer-to-inner pivot.

-• Frame 1 (Forward Lean): Subtly falling forward by tilting your spine, shifts your center of gravity ahead, which forces your whole-body to prevent falling by automatically engaging your legs to avoid impact and instead bounce from it, through the coiling and uncoiling of the fascia.
+Frame 1 (Forward Lean): While vertically tilting your spine, slightly shifts your center of gravity ahead from the ankles, which forces your whole-body to prevent falling by automatically engaging your legs to avoid impact and instead bounce from it, through the coiling and uncoiling of the fascia.
 You must keep your back completely straight as your legs do the work, and avoid leaning from the waist.

-• Frame 3 (Weight Transfer): Roll begins toward forefoot; red spreads to the toes.
-Annotation: “Pivot generates torsion; hip aligns over heel for stability -evolutionary adaptation for energy storage in fascia.”
+Frame 3 (Weight Transfer): Roll begins toward forefoot; red spreads to the toes.
+Annotation: “Pivot generates torsion as hip, upper-leg and knee begin to align over heel, loading energy storage into fascia.”

 Enhanced Image 2: GOATA IABH vs. IABL Diagram